-- 1. Connect a 12 volt test light from the blue coil wire to ground (engine case). - 2.
+- 1. Connect a 12 Volt test light from the black coil wire to ground (engine Case). - 2.
 Rotate the engine until the front cylinder is on the compression stroke. - 3.
 Remove the crank case timing hole plug. - 4.
-Turn ignition on. - 5.
-While holding the rotor in the advance position with the fly weights against their stops [counterclockwise), slowly rotate the engine in the forward direction until the test light becomes bright.
-The advance mark for the front cylinder should be in the center of the inspection hole.
-If it is, proceed to Step 7. - 6.
-If the timing mark is not centered in Step 5, loosen the standoffs holding the ignition plate, and rotate the plate to advance or retard the timing as appropriate, and re-tighten the standoffs.
-Recheck timing as in Step 5. - 7.
-Replace crank case hole plug and side cover.
+Turn the ignition on. - 5.
+While holding the rotor in the advance postilion with the fly weights against their stops (counterclockwise), slowly rotate the engine inn the forward direction until the test light becomes bright.
+The advance mark for th front cylinder should be in the center of the inspection hole.
+If it is, proceed to step 7. - 6.
+If the timing mark is not centered in step 5, loosen the standoffs holding the ignition plate, and rotate the plate to advance or retard the timing as appropriate, and re tighten the standoffs.
+Recheck timing as in step 5. - 7.
+Recheck timing and adjust as necessary using the above procedure until proper timing is verified. - 8.
+Check to make sure that no wires are in contact with the rotor.
+Replace crank case hole pug and side cover.